Edu4rdSHL/powerman/README.md

 It project is being writen, not ready for use yet.

+# What are the use-cases?

+When you want to avoid your laptop full discharging and losing your not-saved work, losing your BIOS/system time.
+Some laptoos doesn't send udev events when your battery is discharging, then rules doesn't work. powerman allow you to do it work easily, see the usage.

 # Usage

 `$ powerman <Minimun level of battery before ation> <Time in seconds to check the battery level> <Action>`